 Eventually it’s time to choose another descent.
 I follow other riders down East side which continues down through dense forest.
 This is a tight uneven trail and as it is lower down the mountain it isn’t as steep, but there is still plenty of speed naturally occurring here.
 I skip the opportunities to enter the black trails and continue the ride down a few more large berms to the next junction at Turn Earner.

 It’s an epic berm kind of day and to great joy they continue to rise up on the trail.
 On the green rated trail, Scandinavia, they become moderate in size, or maybe I’ve rolled into enough from the descent they are becoming easier for me?
-By now I have well and truly relaxed the death grip.
+By now I have well and truly relaxed the tight grip.

 Scandinavia meets the end of the blue trail, Colour Blind where there is a gigantic tree and a nice spot for an interlude.
 A few riders are also gathered, the majority of people I meet on descent over the weekend are from Tasmania.
 How awesome would it be to have this only a drive away!
 From Perth, we travelled two flights and a car ride for the better part of a day.
 Worth it though.